up-n-running/RetroPod/README.md

 # If you want to compile the source:
 **You do not need to do this to run the game, only if you want to develop on it** \
 Ive included the source files and a shell script for compiling on mac.
-Just open terminal, cd to it and run it. \
+Just open terminal, cd to it and run it. (it it's not executable then you might have to: chmod 754 mac_compile_src.bash

+\
 To compile on windows you have to set up a few things first (that's windows!) so open the compilation_windows directory, open the readme and follow the instructions. \
 I've included eveything you need it's not so hard really!